 More seriously, CGO has heavy expenses, but we need to call RocksDB API without delay.
 For the above reasons, we didn’t choose Go even this is the favorite language in our team.

 Rust is a system programming language, maintained by Mozilla.
 It is a very powerful language, however, you can see the curve, the learning curve is very very steep.

 I have been using many programming languages, like C++, Go, python, lua, etc. and Rust is the hardest language for me to master.
 In PingCAP, we will let the new colleague spend at least one month to learn Rust, to struggle with the compiling errors, and then to rise above it.
 This would never happen for Go.

 Besides, the compiling time is very long, even longer than C++.
 Each time when I type cargo build to start building TiKV, I can even do some pushups.

 Although Rust is around for a long time, it still lacks of libraries and tools, and some third projects have not been verified in production yet.
 These are all the risks for us.
 Most seriously, it is hard for us to find Rust programmer because only few know it in China, so we are always shorthanded.

 Although Rust has the above disadvantages, its advantages are attractive for us too.
 Rust is memory safe, so we don’t need to worry about memory leak, or dangling pointer any more.

 Rust is thread safe, so there won’t be any data race problem.
 All the safety are guaranteed by compiler.
 So in most cases, when the compiling passes, we are sure that we can run the program safely.

 Rust has no GC expenses, so we won’t meet the “stop the world” problem.
 Calling C through FFI is very fast, so we don’t worry the performance reduction when calling the RocksDB API.
-At last, Rust has an official package manager, crate, we can find many libraries and use them directly.
+At last, Rust has an official package manager, Cargo, we can find many libraries and use them directly.